simple-samples/simple-jdbc/README.md

 	//Step 3: Execute the statement
 	pstmt.executeUpdate();
 ```
-Note that we don;t do anything with the int returned from this method call.
+Note that we don't do anything with the `int` returned from this method call.
 We could if we cared about the affected row count.

 The `create()` method is now complete.
 We don't need to worry about marshaling a result set here.
 Next we will implement the `update()` and `delete()` methods.
-Because these are all so similar, here are the completed methods:
+Because these are all so similar to create, here are the completed methods:

 ```Java
     @Override